Parachute payments gap 'a major concern' says EFL

 What is happening?

-Parachute payments is one of the areas English football's new independent regulator, recently announced in a government White Paper following a fan-led review, will be tasked with addressing.
+Parachute payments are one of the areas English football's new independent regulator, recently announced in a government White Paper following a fan-led review, will be tasked with addressing.

 "A gap has built up.
-What I think we are trying to address is to close that gap, specifically between parachute and non-parachute clubs in the Championship," Premier League chief executive Richard Masters told MPs last month.
+What I think we are trying to address is to close that gap, specifically between parachute and non-parachute clubs in the Championship," Premier League chief executive Masters told MPs last month.

 He added that the removal of the payments "would create significant difficulties for promoted clubs.
 It would affect the competitive balance of the Premier League".